A kind of Salvation different than what they expected

 The verse in Heb 9:27, which is the verse they traditionally used by those who don’t believe in Reincarnation to “prove” that it is not biblical, is actually a misinterpretation, contrary to popular opinion — it is taken out of context.

 Death is appointed to every man.
-And just as every man must die, in the same way Christ only died one for all men — he didn’t have to die billions of deaths — “once to die” was sufficient for all time.
+And just as every man must die, in the same way Christ only died once for all men — he didn’t have to die billions of deaths — “once to die” was sufficient for all time.
 It doesn’t mean that you only die once, and that’s it.
 It means that just as men die once, so also Christ in the same way, only one death was a necessary payment for the all the sins of all the world for all time.

 Nor did he enter heaven to offer himself again and again (but only “once to die”), the way the high priest enters the Most Holy Place every year with blood that is not his own.
 (Heb 9:25)